Have you ever been to Mall of America in Minnesota? It's the largest shopping mall in the US. According to their website, they have 520 stores!

 This often results in product titles that look like this:

 Instead of just being long, titles should be clear and enticing.
 This doesn’t take more characters… it takes talent and skill to think like your customers.
-Sometimes attracting customers can be done simply with a couple of words.

 Amazon's Rules for Titles